 A Still Life

 I remember my art teacher when I was 12 years old who taught me the principles of creating a still life drawing or painting.
 I learned that in art I could capture time and not let it pass, but keep it as a secret keepsake in this treasure chest of life.
 Thank you to My First Love; My Lord and Savior.
-For it is He who gives and creates, teaching us through this journey, graciously and abundantly sharing His extraordinary glory in every ordinary moment.
+For it is He who gives and creates, teaching us through this journey.
+I am forever grateful to see His extraordinary glory in every ordinary moment.

 "...be still and know that I am God; I will be exalted among the nations, I will be exalted in the earth" Psalm 46:10